arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/tutorials/getting-started/getting-started-din-simul8.md

 >**Don't forget to** put some delay, like 100ms in order to have a stable communication over serial.

-Each switch in the DIN Simul8 board outputs 0V when OFF and 10V when ON.
-The `digitalRead()` function will read 0 for 0V and 1 for 10V.
+Each switch in the DIN Simul8 outputs 0 V when OFF and 10 V when ON.
+The `digitalRead()` function will read 0 for 0 V and 1 for 10 V.
 If you switch on the toggle switches 1-3-5-7 and leave off the 2-4-6-8, like in the following image:

 ![step1_switches](assets/step1_switches.png)